manabiseijin/ytel/README.md

 # ytel
 `ytel` is an experimental YouTube "frontend" for Emacs.
 It's goal is to allow the user to collect the results of a YouTube search in an elfeed-like buffer and then manipulate them with Emacs Lisp.
 The gif below shows that `ytel` can be used to play videos in an external player, to learn how to emulate it refer to the [usage](#usage) section below.

+**WARNING.** The following gif represent a previous state of the project and will be updated (sooner or later).
 <p align="center">
   <img src="https://github.com/gRastello/ytel/blob/master/pic/demonstration.gif">
 </p>